 Second, the Final Rule also contains a new provision that permits a contractor to seek approval for a variance after contract award.
-81 Fed.
-Reg.
-72990.
 Under DFARS 252.204-7012(b)(2)(ii)(B), a contractor may submit to the contracting officer a written request for a variance, which the contracting officer will then refer to the DoD CIO for ultimate adjudication.
 When such a variance is sought by a subcontractor, the subcontractor must "[n]otify the prime contractor (or the next higher-tier subcontractor)" when submitting the request, but the Final Rule does not address the content, format, or detail required in such a notice.

 DoD also provided further guidance about the requirement that all contractors and covered subcontractors notify the DoD CIO, within 30 days of contract (or subcontract) award, of any applicable security requirements that are not implemented.
 DoD's commentary explains that this notification must "only identify the security requirement(s) . . . that is/are not implemented," and "[n]o additional information is required."
-81 Fed.
-Reg.
-72991.
 Additionally, the commentary explains that covered subcontractors are not required to submit their 30-day notification to the prime contractor in addition to the DoD CIO, and that any concern about "[b]ypassing the prime is a matter to be addressed between the prime and the subcontractor."
-Id.
 However, the DFARS clause is amended to clarify that the prime must require subcontractors to notify it (or the next higher-tier subcontractor) of any requests for variance submitted directly to the contracting officer.
-DFARS 252.204-7012(m)(2)(i).
 Notably, the clause does not indicate if the subcontractor needs to provide the substance of the notice or just the fact that a request was made.